 Library liaison areas: papers and manuscript collections; rare and special books; historical maps; University Archives; Stony Brook Authors and Editors Collection

 Kristen J. Nyitray is Director of Special Collections and University Archives, and University Archivist, at Stony Brook University.
-She is a recipient of the Chancellor's Award for Excellence in Librarianship from State University of New York and the President's Award for Excellence in Librarianship from Stony Brook University.
-Under her directorship, the New York Board of Regents and New York State Archives awarded Special Collections with its prestigious "Annual Archives Award for Program Excellence in a Historical Records Repository."
-Her recent professional activities can be browsed here.
+Her publications range from articles on archival science and video game history to the books Long Island Beaches and Stony Brook: State University of New York.
+She is a member of the Academy of Certified Archivists, and recipient of the Chancellor’s Award from the State University of New York and the President’s Award from Stony Brook University for Excellence in Librarianship.
+Her recent professional activities can be browsed here .

 Assistant Head, Special Collections and University Archives